Air Pollution Control Program

 Division of Environmental Quality

-This fact sheet will clarify portions of 40 C.F.R.
-60, Subpart OOO – Standards of Performance for Nonmetallic Mineral Processing Plants.
+This fact sheet was created to help clarify portions of 40 C.F.R.
+60, Subpart OOO - Standards of Performance for Nonmetallic Mineral Processing Plants.
 This subpart typically applies to rock crushing plants in Missouri.
 This rule is often referred to as New Source Performance Standard, or NSPS-OOO.

 Use of the term, affected facility, does not mean a complete rock crushing plant or installation.
 It refers to specific equipment including, but not limited to, a screen, conveyor, bucket elevator or a crusher.